What is a Merit badge and What is the difference between Scout Ranks and Merit Badges?

 Unlike Ranks, which are a PERSONAL measure of a scout’s progress along the “Trail to Eagle”…(Tenderfoot > 2nd Class > 1st Class >Star > Life > Eagle Merit Badges instead offer exposure to a diverse background of interests, adventures, and opportunities that Scouts may never experience IF NOT for the Scouting program (Aviation, Scuba, Reptile study, shooting sports, etc).
 In fact, it is not uncommon that exposure to a topic via the Merit Badge Program leads to life-long hobbies and career choices, as well as “needed skills” like Home Repair, Auto Mechanics, and Public Speaking.

-There are 121 various Merit Badges available (21 of which are needed for Eagle) and to ensure that the Scouts are getting a taste of the opportunities available, the higher ranks require a set number of merit badges to be completed (including some designated as “Eagle required”).
+There are more than 135 Merit Badges available (21 of which are needed for Eagle), and to ensure that the Scouts are getting a taste of the opportunities available, the higher ranks require a set number of merit badges to be completed (including some designated as “Eagle required”).
 This being said, there is no limit on the number of Merit Badges a youth may earn.

 Like for rank advancement, each SCOUT is responsible for informing the Scoutmaster (in advance) of his choice to begin working on a Merit Badge; the completion of which is up to HIM and his assigned Merit Badge Councilor.